Wilderness Act: Subsequent legislation

 Congressional bills are pending to designate new wilderness areas in Utah, Colorado, Washington, California, Virginia, Idaho, West Virginia, Montana and New Hampshire.
 Grassroots coalitions are working with local congressional delegations on legislative proposals for additional wilderness areas, including Vermont, southern Arizona, national grasslands in South Dakota, Rocky Mountain peaks of Montana, Colorado and Wyoming.
 The U.S. Forest Service has recommended new wilderness designations, which citizen groups may propose to expand.

 50th anniversary of Wilderness Act

-In 2014, America celebrated "50 Years of Wilderness", and Wilderness50, a growing coalition of federal agencies, non-profit organizations, academic institutions, and other wilderness user groups has been created to document this historical commemoration honoring America's "True American Legacy of Wilderness."
+In 2014, America celebrated "50 Years of Wilderness" and Wilderness50 which is a growing coalition of federal agencies, non-profit organizations, academic institutions, and other wilderness user groups has been created to document this historical commemoration honoring America's "True American Legacy of Wilderness".

 A series of projects and events were held to commemorate the 50th year of the Wilderness Act, including community museum, airport and visitor center displays; National website and social media campaign; Smithsonian photography exhibition; Washington D.C.
 Wilderness Week in September, and the National Wilderness Conference.

+The Wilderness Act of 1964 is a pivotal legislation governing the preservation and management of wilderness areas in the United States.
+It provides a framework for Congress to designate federally managed lands as wilderness areas and mandates federal land agencies to manage these areas in a manner consistent with their natural wilderness character.
+Celebrating its fiftieth anniversary in September 2014, the Act has facilitated the protection of over 109 million acres of public land.
+The commemorative symposium, "The Wilderness Act at 50," organized by Lewis & Clark Law School, brought together experts to discuss various facets of the Act's evolution and impact.

+Notably, discussions delved into the role of litigation in shaping wilderness management, emphasizing strategic decisions by plaintiffs.
+Moreover, the symposium highlighted the National Environmental Policy Act's (NEPA) significant influence on promoting wilderness designation and constraining agency management practices in wilderness areas.
+Overall, the Wilderness Act remains a cornerstone of wilderness preservation, subject to ongoing refinement to ensure the enduring protection of these natural treasures.

+Growth Over the Decades

+Over the decades, the Wilderness System has grown steadily.
+By the 50th anniversary in 2014, it encompassed over 109 million acres across 758 areas in 44 states.
+This expansion has been largely due to the bipartisan support wilderness designations often receive, reflecting a shared value across the political spectrum.